 8) Direct address

-Words used for relationships and titles that would normally be lowercased are capitalized when they are used to directly address someone: “But I want to play, Coach,” versus “The coach told me I couldn’t play.”
+Words used for relationships and titles that would normally be lowercase are capitalized when they are used to directly address someone: “But I want to play, Coach,” versus “The coach told me I couldn’t play.”

 - Places – The proper names of places are always capitalized, such as New York City or France.
 If words like “city” are not used as part of the title, they are not capitalized: the city of New York.